openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

    * added support for HTTP Accept-Language Header in the request for Credential Issuer Metadata to request a subset for display data
    * clarified how the Credential Issuer indicates that it requires proof of possession of the cryptographic key material in the Credential Request
    * added an option to use data integrity proofs as proof of possession of the cryptographic key material in the Credential Request
+   * added privacy considerations
+   * clarifed that AS that only supports pre-auth grant can omit `response_types_supported` metadata
+   * added `background_image` credential issuer metadata
    * editorial clean-up (fix capitalization, etc.)

    -12